hitoshi-watase/sercrod/docs/reference/directives/event-keyup.md

 For `ev === "keyup"`:

 - `keyup` is explicitly listed as input-like.
-- As a result, after running the handler, Nablla calls a lightweight child update on the host:
+- As a result, after running the handler, Sercrod calls a lightweight child update on the host:

   - `this._updateChildren(false, this)`.